-To open a link, press
+To open a link, press .

-- To scroll the view, use the scroll key. - To enter letters and numbers in a field, press the keys to .
-Press to enter special characters such as /, ., :, and @.
-Press to clear characters. - To go to the previous page while browsing, press Back.
-If Back is not available, select Options→ History to view a chronological list of the pages you have visited during a browsing session.
+- To scroll the view, use the Scroll key. - To enter letters and numbers in a field, press the 0-9 keys.
+Press the \ key to enter special characters such as /, ., :, and @.
+Press © to clear characters.
+(See "Write text" on page 76.) - To go to the previous page while browsing, press Back.
+If Back is not available, select Options → History to view a chronological list of the pages you have visited during a browsing session.
 The history list is cleared each time a session is closed.

-- To check boxes and make selections, press . - To retrieve the latest content from the server, select Options→ Reload. - To open a sublist of commands or actions for the currently open web page, select Options
+- To check boxes and make selections, press ... - To retrieve the latest content from the server, select Options→ Reload. - To open a sublist of commands or actions for the currently open web page, select Options

-Service options. - Press (to disconnect from a web service and to quit browsing.
+Service options. - Press ( ) to disconnect from a web service and to quit browsing.